 To Save a Thousand Souls has been bulk-ordered by over 100 U.S. dioceses, and has become the standard “catechism for discernment” throughout the country.
-It has been re-printed in Europe and Asia and translated into Spanish.
+It has been translated into Spanish and Romanian, and re-printed in Mexico, Europe, and Asia.

 Readers are enthusiastic in their praise for To Save a Thousand Souls, saying it is easy to read and answers almost all their questions about discerning their vocation.
 Many young men who have read the book have gone on to enter seminary.